fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 Many thanks to review from Shaun Cooley, Teh Cheng, and Alissa Cooper.

-The definition of HOST STUN attribute was motivated by discussion around the draft-ietf-tram-stun-origin document and we want to thanks Alan Johnston, Justin Uberti, John Yoakum, and Kundan Singh.
+The definition of HOST STUN attribute was motivated by discussion around the draft-ietf-tram-stun-origin document and we want to thank Alan Johnston, Justin Uberti, John Yoakum, and Kundan Singh.